 Place the romaine hearts on a platter, drizzle with the blue cheese vinaigrette, top with the toasted pecans, blue cheese crumbles, pear slices, and serve.

-This romaine hearts salad is kind of fancy, but you don't have to wait for a fancy occasion to serve it!
+This pear blue cheese salad is kind of fancy, but you don't have to wait for a fancy occasion to serve it!

 - Try it for a girls lunch!
 (With some Rosé or Sancerre, of course!)